scarymercedes/jazz-hands/README.md

 This would come in handy for any project that involves downloading a lot of recordings from archive.org and trying to make industrial music out of them.
 I expect this repo to be a household name within the year.

-Prerequisites:
+**Prerequisites:**

--Bash
+- Bash

--Lame (for MP3 decoding)
+- Lame (for MP3 decoding)

--Soundstretch (for getting the BPM)
+- Soundstretch (for getting the BPM)

-Instructions:
+**Instructions:**

--Clone the repo
+- Clone the repo

--Put your MP3s in the "in" folder
+- Put your MP3s in the "in" folder

--Run batch-decode.sh
+- Run batch-decode.sh

--Retrieve your files from the "out" folder
+- Retrieve your files from the "out" folder

-Future Enhancements:
+**Future Enhancements:***

--Parameterize source directory, target directory
+- Parameterize source directory, target directory

--Parameterize desired sample rate and format
+- Parameterize desired sample rate and format

--Make a Dockerfile and docker-compose template so I can run this quickly on a machine that doesn't have LAME, Soundstretch, or Bash pre-installed
+- Make a Dockerfile and docker-compose template so I can run this quickly on a machine that doesn't have LAME, Soundstretch, or Bash pre-installed